John Acland (British Army officer): Later life

 After retiring from the military, Acland spent his time as director of Allied Vintners, then as chairman of the South West Working Party on Alcohol.
 Acland was president of The Royal British Legion Devon and sat on the Dartmoor National Park Authority.
 Having been previously Deputy Lieutenant from 1985, he was appointed Vice Lord-Lieutenant of Devon in 1995.

 Personal life

 On 12 November 1953, he married the fashion model Myrtle Christian Euing Crawford, daughter of Brigadier Alistair Wardrop Euing Crawford.
 They had a son and daughter.

 Honours and decorations

-In 1978, he was appointed Commander of the Order of the British Empire.
-In 1980, he was appointed Knight Commander of Order of the Bath.
+In the 1978 Birthday Honours, he was appointed Commander of the Order of the British Empire.
+In the 1980 Birthday Honours, he was appointed Knight Commander of Order of the Bath.

 He was made honorary colonel of the Royal Devon Yeomanry in 1983 and was granted the same rank also of the Exeter University Officer's Training Corps in 1986 and of the Royal Wessex Yeomanry in 1989.